Taringa Rovers SFC

 Taringa Rovers is an Australian soccer club based at Indooroopilly, in the west of Brisbane, Australia.
 The club was founded in 1949 by Jack Speare and Ernie Dixon.

-The club started with one junior team, playing out of Moore Park, Indooroopilly and moved to the Indooroopilly Recreation Reserve (now named Jack Speare Park) at Fairley Street Indooroopilly, in 1955.
+The club started with one junior team, playing out of Moore Park, Indooroopilly and moved to the Indooroopilly Recreation Reserve (now named Jack Speare Park) at Fairley Street Indooroopilly, in 1955. in 2025 Taringa Rovers will field over 85 teams, from its 1,150 players, male and female, with ages ranging from 4 to 60.